-The program you will be participating in is described in this training syllabus, which outlines what you can expect from this training and what is expected of you.
+The program you will participate in is described in this training syllabus, which outlines what you can expect from this training and what is expected of you.
 This syllabus details what you should do before you leave for training; what to do when you arrive; what you will be doing while in training; and, importantly, what you should be able to do when you return to your work site.
 Specifically:

-- SYLLABUS: The syllabus is now accessible on the Employee Training Management System (ETMS).
+- SYLLABUS: The syllabus is now accessible on the Employee Training Management System (ETMS) and on the Parks and Recreation website under the Learning/Training Section.
 Your copy of this syllabus is an important part of your training experience and should be brought with you to training.
 Read it before you arrive and review it following the program along with material you received at training. - PRE-TRAINING ASSIGNMENTS: Your completion of pre-training assignments is essential to the success of your training.
 You are responsible for all reading assignments in preparation for classroom sessions.
-Time will be provided during working hours to accomplish any assignments which involve either individual or group efforts and resources. - 3.
-TRAVEL: Arrange your travel to and from the training site through your District or Office.
-(No reimbursement for travel expense including per diem costs will be approved for travel not specifically authorized in advance by the District Superintendent).
+Time will be provided during working hours to accomplish any assignments which involve either individual or group efforts and resources.

+3. TRAVEL: Arrange your travel to and from the training through your District Office.
+No reimbursement for travel expense - including per diem cost - will be approved for travel not specifically authorized in advance by the District Superintendent.
 Individuals may claim reimbursement for incidental expenses incurred as outlined in DAM 0410.6.
+The Mott Training Center does not have the capability to provide transportation to/from Monterey Airport.